tanstephenjireh/billease_project/README.md

 2. Process user-uploaded images (PNG, JPG)
 3. If a customer wants to make a promise to pay (PTP)

+## Key Value
+1. Make agreement with user on PTP
+2. Extract data from receipts of images

 ## 🛠️ Tech Stack
 - Python
 - Langchain